trsqr/HeishaMon/README.md

 Within the 'integrations' folder you can find examples how to connect your automation platform to the HeishaMon.

 # Further information
 Below you can find some technical details about the project.
 How to build your own cables.
-How to build you own PCB etc.
+How to build your own PCB etc.

 ## Connection details:
-Comunication can be established thru one of sockets: CN-CNT or CN-NMODE, with are hardwired/shortcuted ,so there is no possible to use them booth at the same time for more then one device (except sniffing). \
+Communication can be established thru one of the two sockets: CN-CNT or CN-NMODE, which are hardwired/shortcut, so there is no possibility to use them both at the same time for more then one device (except sniffing). \
-Comunication parameters: TTL 5V UART 9600,8,E,1  \
+Communication parameters: TTL 5V UART 9600,8,E,1  \
  \
 CN-CNT Pin-out (from top to bottom) \
 1 - +5V (250mA)  \